What is a pheromone spray, and do pheromone sprays actually work?

 Pheromone spray vs oil: which format actually wins

 The trade is reach against duration, and most buyers pick wrong.
-A pheromone spray covers a room; a pheromone oil covers a conversation.
+A pheromone spray covers a crowd; a pheromone oil covers a conversation.
 Spray is the right tool for bars, parties, gigs, anywhere the people you want to reach are more than an arm away.
 Oil wins on dates, dinners, and desks, the long close-range arcs where you want the read tight and the wear all night.
 Plenty of experienced users own both and choose by the venue.
 The pheromone oil guide covers the close-range side in full.

 What separates a real pheromone spray from an overpriced one

-Same three-point filter as any pheromone product.
 A spray worth buying names its molecules or the effect it is built for, runs a scent restrained enough that you are reacting to the formula and not just the perfume, and comes from a formulator with a name and a track record.
 The mass-market sprays stacked on Amazon fail all three at once: no maker, no quantities, and a fragrance loud enough to hide that there is little else in the bottle.
 The loud scent is not a bonus.
 It is the cover story.

 The pheromone sprays worth wearing